 • Screw terminals

-• Electrically isolated input, output and supply
+• Electrically isolated input, output, and supply for safety

 • Cyclical self-calibration